juristr/juristr.github.com/_drafts/learning-ng-conflicting-scope-names-in-directives.md

 > **Directive controllers** don't create a separate scope out of the box!

 Interestingly, while a normal controller creates a scope, the directive controller doesn't do so.
-It makes sense, but you might easily fall into this trap.
+It totally makes sense, but you might easily fall into this trap.

 ## The solution

 Directives **can be forced to create an isolated scope**.
-This is done by using the `scope` property, in the simplest case by simply **setting it to true**.
+This is done by using the `scope` property, in the simplest case by **setting it to true**.

 ```javascript
 .directive('secondDirective', function() {